 Len’s specialty or greatest interest is definitely working on human wildlife conflicts and predator attacks involving grizzlies.
 As a young problem wildlife officer back in the 1900’s, Len’s skills were honed snaring grizzly and black bears working in camps and catching bears for the wildlife biologist in the area.
 During his career, he has responded to many human wildlife conflicts including predator attacks on humans involving grizzly bear, black bear and cougar.
 Len has had the opportunity of being involved in predator attacks as a field officer attending the site, to all levels involved in our Incident Command System.

 Len still lives and breathes being a game warden.
 Working with his officers involved with the PAT, on these amazing predators, especially griz, is still a highlight.
-Seeing a program develop under the guidance of all these dedicated CO’s and having the opportunity to assist with this WHART conference is a thrill.
+Seeing a program develop under the guidance of all these dedicated CO’s and having the opportunity to assist with this WHART program is a thrill.
 At this stage in life Len and his wife are settled on a small ranch west of Williams Lake.
 There is no cell and that’s the way he wants it.